ashwi9pawar/Twitter-sentiment-analysis/README.md

 Tweets from the account of Mr Bill Gates are extracted and sentimental analaysis is performed on them after text cleaning.

 ## Extracting information from Twitter:
-Extracting information from Twitter using Tweepy on which we need to perform Sentiment Analysis.
-Using the consumer keys and access keys we can extract the tweets from twitter.
+Tweets are extracted from Twitter using Tweepy.
+Using the consumer keys and access keys the tweets are extracted from twitter.
-These consumer_key,consumer_secret,access_key, access_secret are generated using your own twitter api account with a request.
-Once these keys are generated, by using tweepy and these keys we can extract tweets from twitter.
-Now store all the extracted tweets as a list.
+These consumer_key,consumer_secret,access_key, access_secret can be generated using your own twitter api account with a request.
+Once these keys are generated, they are used along with tweepy to extract tweets from twitter.
+Now all the extracted tweets are stored as a list.

 ## Text Cleaning:
-Since we have got all text data in the form of a dataframe, now we will perform Text Cleaning on data such as
+Since all text data is in the form of a dataframe, Text Cleaning on data is performed such as
 - Removing all the http links from the tweets
 - Removing all the puntuations, numbers and lowering the case of  letters
 - Splitting the paragraph into words